 A funeral at E72.
 It is alleged in the National Archives, by one of the post war witnesses, that the German holding the wreath is John the Bastard (Arthur Engelkircher) although that is thought unlikely as he failed to attend the funerals.

-War Crime Affidavit recording the death of Guardsman David Blythin on 11th March 1941, and David Blythin’s grave at Krakow Commonwealth War Cemetery, Poland.
-CWG certificate courtesy of Commonwealth War Graves Commision.
+War Crime Affidavit recording the death of Guardsman David Blythin on 11th March 1943, and CWG certificate, courtesy of Commonwealth War Graves Commission.

 William Leonard Mears was born in 1916 and originated from Plumstead, South-east London.
 Mears was a Sergeant in ‘D’ Troop of 367 Battery at Cassel and so I suspect my father, Eric West, served under his command as Lance Bombardier.